mdyousufreja/matplotlib-challenge_reja/README.md

 ### Create Bar Charts and Pie Charts ###

- 1. Generate two bar charts.
+ 1. Generated two bar charts.
 Both charts should be identical and show the total total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study.

-    - Create the first bar chart with the Pandas **DataFrame.plot()** method.
+    - Created the first bar chart with the Pandas **DataFrame.plot()** method.

-     - Create the second bar chart with Matplotlib's **pyplot** methods.
+     - Created the second bar chart with Matplotlib's **pyplot** methods.

- 2. Generate two pie charts.
+ 2. Generated two pie charts.
 Both charts should be identical and show the distribution of female versus male mice in the study.

-     - Create the first pie chart with the Pandas **DataFrame.plot()** method.
+     - Created the first pie chart with the Pandas **DataFrame.plot()** method.

-     - Create the second pie chart with Matplotlib's **pyplot** methods.
+     - Created the second pie chart with Matplotlib's **pyplot** methods.

 ### Calculate Quartiles, Find Outliers, and Create a Box Plot ###

- 1. Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+ 1. Calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Then, calculate the quartiles and IQR, and determine if
     there are any potential outliers across all four treatment regimens.
 Use the following substeps:

-     - Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
+     - Created a grouped DataFrame that shows the last (greatest) time point for each mouse.
 Merge this grouped DataFrame with the original cleaned DataFrame.

-     - Create a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.
+     - Created a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.

-     - Loop through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
-Append the resulting final tumor volumes for each drug to the empty list.
+     - Looped through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
+Appended the resulting final tumor volumes for each drug to the empty list.

-     - Determine outliers by using the upper and lower bounds, and then print the results.
+     - Determined outliers by using the upper and lower bounds, and then printed the results.

- 2. Using Matplotlib, generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-Highlight any potential outliers in the plot by changing their color and      style.
+ 2. Using Matplotlib, generated a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
+Highlighted any potential outliers in the plot by changing their color and style.

 **hint**: All four box plots should be within the same figure.
-Use this [Matplotlib documentation pageLinks](https://matplotlib.org/stable/gallery/statistics/boxplot_demo.html) to an external site. for help with changing the style of the outliers.
+Used this [Matplotlib documentation pageLinks](https://matplotlib.org/stable/gallery/statistics/boxplot_demo.html) to an external site. for help
+          with changing the style of the outliers.

 ### Create a Line Plot and a Scatter Plot ###

-1. Select a single mouse that was treated with Capomulin, and generate a line plot of tumor volume versus time point for that mouse.
+1. Selected a single mouse that was treated with Capomulin, and generate a line plot of tumor volume versus time point for that mouse.

-2. Generate a scatter plot of mouse weight versus average observed tumor volume for the entire Capomulin treatment regimen.
+2. Generated a scatter plot of mouse weight versus average observed tumor volume for the entire Capomulin treatment regimen.

 ### Calculate Correlation and Regression ###

-1. Calculate the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.
+1. Calculated the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.

-2. Plot the linear regression model on top of the previous scatter plot.
+2. Plotted the linear regression model on top of the previous scatter plot.

 ### References ###